 We walked directly north to the Grand Palace and had a look around, but it was so hot we could hardly move.
 Out of the compound it was cooler.
 Thanks to a friend of K’s (who lived here for a year) we have some good recommendations for places to visit.
 We walked around some street markets, had a beer and some food, then went back to the hotel for a shower and a rest.

 That evening we took a taxi to a restaurant called the Lemongrass; fantastic food.
 On the corner of that street was Cyberia, a cyber-café with computers and net access where we looked at my website and sent an email to the friends who had seen us off.
 I brilliantly left my day pack (and camera) in the restaurant, but K went back and got it.
 I suppose my travel skills are somewhat rusty …

-Adding to my list of mysterious medical problems that I am very annoyed about, I had a chafed bum and a painful mole on it, which began to make it almost impossible to walk!
+Adding to my list of mysterious medical problems that I am very annoyed about, I managed to get chafing and sweat rashes, which began to make it almost impossible to walk!
 We took a nightmare taxi ride to Silom Soi 4 road, dozing off in the taxi, but the area was a nightmare—packed, loud music blaring and sleazy clubs.
 Hit by the shocking sight of a beggar with shrivelled frog-like legs crawling on his belly on the sidewalk through the crowds.
 We’d had it, and took another taxi back to the hotel.